IDAES/idaes-pse/docs/user_guide/components/property_package/index.rst

 Property packages represent the core of any process model, and having a suitable property package is key to successfully modeling any process system.
 However, developing property packages is a significant challenge even for experienced modelers as they involve large numbers of tightly coupled constraints and parameters.
-The IDAES platform provides a :ref:`Generic Property Package Framework<user_guide/components/property_package/general/index:Generic Property Package Framework>` to asisst users in building property packages for common types of systems by calling upon libraries of modular sub-models to build up complex property calculations with the least effort possible.
+The :ref:`Generic Property Package Framework<user_guide/components/property_package/general/index:Generic Property Package Framework>` was designed to help users build property packages with the least effort possible by levarging libraries of modular sub-models that include common types of property calculations.

 Generic Reaction Package Framework
 ----------------------------------

-The IDAES platform provides a
-:ref:`Generic Reaction Package Framework<user_guide/components/property_package/general_reactions/index:Generic Reaction Package Framework>` to help the user create reaction property packages for common systems, similar to the Generic Property Package Framework.
+Similar to the Generic Property Package Framework, the :ref:`Generic Reaction Package Framework<user_guide/components/property_package/general_reactions/index:Generic Reaction Package Framework>` helps users create reaction property packages for common systems.